 Inductors & coils

-A coil that stores energy in a magnetic field — behind wireless charging of an implant, the gradient coils of an MRI, and the power supply inside every device.
+A coil that stores energy in a magnetic field — the part behind wireless charging of an implant, the gradient coils of an MRI, and the power supply inside every device.

 In one line